 The Heartland Symphony Orchestra has a long history of providing invaluable music education programs to students in the central Minnesota area.
-HSO serves the community through youth education and outreach initiatives including the Youth Concerto Competition, Composers’ Competition, School 5th Grade Program, and Artists in the School.
+HSO serves the community through youth education and outreach initiatives including the Youth Concerto Competition, Composition Competition, and Artists in the Schools.
 HSO is dedicated to enriching the lives of young people by providing exposure to orchestral music while reinforcing core curriculum standards.

 Youth Concerto Competition